Scara98/Portfolio/Project 1.md

 ```
 ![Project1_img8](https://github.com/Scara98/Portfolio/assets/150705975/ff23175b-d66d-423f-8819-aeebaa159c8e)

 ![Pic4](https://github.com/Scara98/Portfolio/assets/150705975/d5c22d4f-c682-488d-89a3-45833d34fa36)

 Annual Subscribers made up **85%** of weekday rides.
 Annual Subscribers only made up **61%** of the rides during the weekend.

+## Project Conclusions
+Males between ages 25-35 are the majority rider type for Annual Subscribers.
+Casual Riders mostly use bikes on weekends whereas Annual Subscribers mostly use them during the weekdays.
+Annual Subscribers use bikes for short periods of time whereas Casual Riders use bikes for long periods of time.

+## Recommendations
+Target audience should be males 25-35
+Create annual subscription that is cheaper but only allows use on weekends
+Put advertisements on social media used by targeted demographic